Blog / Machine learning

 Equally, a business focused on growth and top line order volume might be more concerned with minimizing blocked orders regardless of margin.
 In that case, the lost order method might be the more suitable choice.
 There’s also a case to be made for using two different calculations.
 One for internal audiences - to speak their language - and one for optimizing the risk thresholds.

-Whatever direction you choose to go in, you should work with your fraud vendor to figure out what the right strategy might be.
-Once the decision is made you can analyze your risk settings in a new light, using tools such as Ravelin’s threshold analysis tool (below).
+Once the decision is made, you can analyze your risk settings in a new light, using tools such as Ravelin’s threshold analysis tool (pictured above).

 This provides insight and helps you set the appropriate levels to match your strategy.